LydianMelody/vrc-pixie-emotes/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Windows, macOS, or Linux
+- Windows.
+- MacOS, & Linux are probably also compatible but *have not been tested.*

 ### Quick Setup